The Social dimension of the Bologna Process and Student Participation in Higher Education Governance

 The social Dimension of the envisaged European Higher Education Area aims at:

-, in terms of: access, participation and successful completion of studies; studying and living conditions; guidance and counseling; financial support, and student participation in higher education governance.
+equality of opportunities in higher education, in terms of: access, participation and successful completion of studies; studying and living conditions; guidance and counseling; financial support, and student participation in higher education governance.
 This implies also equal opportunities in mobility, when it comes to portability of financial support, removing barriers, and providing incentives.
 Both enhance the quality, attractiveness and competitiveness of the European Higher Education Area.

 The main objectives of the “Social Dimension” in higher education listed/ explained as follows: